Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-11-10-Access-Token-Manipulation.md

 - Reimage compromised hosts if LSASS was accessed or credential dumping is confirmed.
 - Reset credentials for compromised accounts.
-- Invalidate tickets / sessions: purge Kerberos tickets ( user ticket cache) and force re-authentication where possible.
+- Invalidate tickets/sessions: purge Kerberos tickets ( user ticket cache) and force re-authentication where possible.
-- Rotate sensitive keys (KRBTGT rotation only as part of major compromises and with AD/Directory SME planning).

  **Recovery & hardening (post-incident)**